Nolan Siegel

 Nolan Reid Siegel (born November 8, 2004) is an American racing driver.
-He competes in the IndyCar Series driving the No. 6 Chevrolet for Arrow McLaren.
+He most recently competed in the IndyCar Series driving the No. 6 Chevrolet for Arrow McLaren.
 In 2024, Siegel won the 24 Hours of Le Mans in the LMP2 class on his first attempt, with United Autosports.

 Early career

 Formula 4 United States Championship

 Siegel would join the final round of the 2019 Formula 4 United States Championship held at Circuit of the Americas driving for Jay Howard Driver Development.
 He finished in the top-ten in both races.

 Siegel would return to the championship for the first two rounds of the 2020 season once again driving for Jay Howard Driver Development.
 He would have a best finish of sixth in his final race.

 USF2000 Championship

 On February 13, 2019, it was announced Siegel would compete full-time in the 2019 U.S. F2000 National Championship for Newman Wachs Racing.
 He would finish fifteenth in the championship.

 Siegel returned to the championship in 2020 and switched teams to drive for Jay Howard Driver Development.
 He took two podiums at Mid-Ohio and finished 13th in the standings.

 In January 2021, it was announced Siegel would return for a third season in 2021 driving for DEForce Racing.
 He would get his first win in the third race held at New Jersey Motorsports Park.
 He would finish the season eighth in the standings.